There were still some residual changes in 1987 due to the folding of the Gulf Star Conference.

 Two storylines occurred before the playoffs.
 Holy Cross player Gordie Lockbaum finished third in the Heisman for 1987 but was prevented from playing in the playoffs due to the rules of the Colonial League.

-The second was Howard, winners of the MEAC, who sued the NCAA claiming they intentionally not selected for the playoffs.
+The second was Howard, winners of the MEAC, who sued the NCAA claiming they were intentionally not selected for the playoffs.
 Their claim to halt or include them in the playoffs was denied while the NCAA said Howard had a “weak schedule” thus why they were not included in the field.

 The NCAA may have actually made the right decision in the end: Howard was stripped of their 1987 MEAC Championship for fielding at least three ineligible players.